ClojureHaxe/ClojureHaxe/README.md

 Tests time are measured with `time <command>` (example `time python3 main.py`)

 Pay attention that now only `clojure.lang.*` classes are implemented (and not even all).
-So after compiling clojure namespaces build sizes will be much bigger (raw prediction ~ x5 or more).
+So after compiling clojure namespaces build sizes will be much bigger.

 Build sizes are for builds that run tests.